 In college, I met my husband Joe.
 He was born in New York and raised just south of the city, in Fair Lawn, New Jersey.
-I somehow managed to turn a New Yorker named after a Yankees player into a Sox fan, and my husband.
-We currently live in Suwanee with our two amazing daughters.
+We currently live in Suwanee with our two amazing daughters and two cats.

 My little sister is almost seven years younger than me, but before she was born I had an older cousin who I always considered to be a big sister.
 Some of my earliest memories are of our time together.
 While I was in law school, and that cousin was pregnant with her second baby, her husband left her.
 I felt completely helpless.
 I wanted to fix it for her, but I couldn’t do anything.

 Something in me snapped and I knew that I was meant to practice family law and fight for the preservation of families.
-That doesn’t mean keeping unhealthy relationships together, but rather allowing family structure to change as necessary and appropriate given whatever life throws at you.
+That does not mean keeping unhealthy relationships together, but rather allowing family structure to change as necessary and appropriate given whatever life throws at you.

 Atlanta Divorce Law Group